 We rapidly threw away our healthy eating habits in favor of everything we knew we shouldn’t be eating with regularity.
 And guess what?
 We rapidly began feeling more tired, more rundown, and just plain crappy.

-Eating like crap may have felt good in the moment, but it mostly just made things worse.
+Eating like crap may have felt good in the moment, but it mostly just made things worse, and made it more difficult to keep stress from taking over my life.

 5. You Can’t Take Care of Anyone if You Don’t Take Care of You